roberto-nai/ED-DASHBOARD-2025/README.md

-# Process-Aware Decision Support in Emergency Department Using Predictive Monitoring and LLMs
+# A Process-Driven Analytical Framework for Emergency Departments: A Proof-of-Concept Using Predictive Monitoring and Large Language Models

 **Authors:** Roberto Nai, Emilio Sulis, Guido Boella, Adriana Boccuzzi